JonathanWilbur/mueller-report/volume1.md

 that Trump Jr. "wants to speak personally on the issue."
 686

-On June 6, 2016, Emin Agalarov asked Goldstone if there was "\[a\]ny news," and Goldstone explained that Trump Jr. was likely still traveling for the "final elections ... where \[T\]rump will be 'crowned' the official nominee."
+On June 6, 2016, Emin Agalarov asked Goldstone if there was "\[a\]ny news," and Goldstone explained that Trump Jr. was likely still traveling for the "final elections... where \[T\]rump will be 'crowned' the official nominee."
 687 On the same day, Goldstone again emailed Trump Jr. and asked when Trump Jr. was "free to talk with Emin about this Hillary info."
 688 Trump Jr. asked if they could "speak now," and Goldstone arranged a call between Trump Jr. and Emin Agalarov.
 689